-Against the uncertain backdrop of local government financing, councils could face a spike in demand for already hard-pressed services such as adult and children's services and support for people at risk of homelessness.
-Between 2010 and 2018 we have identified cumulative cuts of £276m from our budget to 2022/23.
-We have done well to manage these cuts so far, but people have felt the impact on the services we deliver.
+Against the uncertain backdrop of local government financing councils could face a spike in demand for already hard-pressed services such as adult and children's services and support for people at risk of homelessness.
 Demand for our services continues to rise.
 The number of vulnerable adults (for example frail elderly people or those with learning disabilities and mental health) and vulnerable children (for example, those with special educational needs and disabilities) and associated cost pressures are all increasing.

-The funding position beyond 2020 is very uncertain; not least as the current spending review only covers the period up to 2019/20.
-The budget planning that has followed models a 3 year balanced position 2019/20 to 2022/23 and incorporate the following specific funding assumptions for 2019/20.:
+The funding position beyond next year is very uncertain; not least as the current spending review only covers the next financial year with a spending review planned for 2020.
+The budget planning that has followed models a 5 year balanced position 2020/21 to 2024/25 and incorporate the following specific funding assumptions for 2020/21 as set out in the report.